stefnef/assignmentProblem/README.md

 ### Capacity File
 The capacity file contains all subjects with their maximal number of students (capacities) in the following csv format:

-The header line need to hold the following values:
+- The header line need to hold the following values:

 `<SubjectName 1>,<SubjectName 2>,...`

-The second line list the capacities:
+- The second line list the capacities:

 `<Capacity of SubjectName 1>,<Capacity of SubjectName 1>,...`

 ## Using JarFile
 `java -jar assignmentProblem-<version>.jar --prio=<priority file> --cap=<capacity file>`

+## Output
+If successful all output files can be found in the directory `output`.